welthagenchristopher/basic-flask-api/README.md

 # basic-flask-api
-Super, super basic API to act as an access point for a web store.
+Super, super basic flask app.

 Really just to show what the basic framework is to get a Flask app up and running.